Firmly rooted in Virginia, let NASCAR - a favorite American pastime - intertwine with your family traditions.

 Richmond International Raceway held its first NASCAR race on April 19, 1953.
 Since then the track has undergone three name changes, five configuration changes and one surface change, from dirt to asphalt.
-Lights were added to the facility in 1991 and Richmond is now the only track to hold all of its major events "under the lights."
+Lights were added to the facility in 1991.

 Like Martinsville, Richmond also has historic NASCAR claims to fame - Richard Petty, NASCAR's winningest driver, won the first race on the newly paved surface in 1968.
 He's not the only Petty to win at Richmond.
 His father Lee won a dirt track race there and son Kyle won a race in 1986 making RIR the only track all three Pettys have won on.

 Dubbed "World's Fastest Half Mile," Bristol Motor Speedway opened in 1961 and hosted its first NASCAR sanctioned race on July 30, 1961 - the Volunteer 500.
 The oval track banks all the way around (36-degree corners and 16-degree straights), allowing drivers to quickly accelerate.